Gorkowski/Atmospheric_Science_Class/Classes/Project_info/Milestone_1.md

 ## Milestone Figure (1 page, with caption)
 Could be a single or multiple panel figure or a table or a combination.
+The figure should be a summary of your work to date or preliminary results to show.